-1.10 Manual's Review and Updation
+1.10 Review and Updation of the Procurement Manual

 This document will be reviewed at yearly intervals or at any time upon the instructions of the Competent Authority.
-Modification/addition to any provision of this document, before or after the review, shall be incorporated with prior approval of DG.
+Modification/addition to any provision of this document, before or after the review, shall be incorporated with prior approval of CEO.
 Proposals in this regard may be forwarded to DDG (F), which shall then be examined and processed by FD, and which may obtain and take into account the views of relevant Divisions/ROs as well, if so deemed necessary by it, before putting up the suggested modifications/additions to the competent authority for approval.
 In case no modification/addition is considered necessary, the same shall be so intimated to the proposing Division by the FD, after obtaining approval of DDG (F) to this effect.
-All modifications/amendments to this document shall be affected through a sequentially numbered document which shall be issued by the FD only.
-Updated revisions, incorporating all amendments to the document, shall be compiled by FD at an interval of every three years or earlier, if so required by the Competent Authority and will be circulated to all Divisions thereafter.
+All modifications/amendments to this document shall be effected through a sequentially numbered document which shall be issued by the Finance Division only.
+Updated revisions, incorporating all amendments to the document, shall be compiled by Finance Division at an interval of every three years or earlier, if so required by the Competent Authority and will be circulated to all Divisions thereafter.

-CHAPTER 2 PROCUREMENT - OBJECTIVE AND POLICY
+CHAPTER 2: PROCUREMENT - OBJECTIVE AND POLICY